 Retail store managers excel when their management supports them in all aspects of their role.
 From inventory knowledge to customer service expectations to store operational procedures and more, no detail should be ignored.
 Empowering store managers to have confidence in their store efforts then delivers a domino effect that benefits head office as well.

 About the author:

-Nicole Leinbach Reyhle is the Founder of RetailMinded and a published author.
-She is a frequent contributor to The Today Show, Forbes, and countless B2B publications.
-Reyhle is the Spokesperson for American Express’s Small Business Saturday and writes regularly as a retail thought leader for various industry resources and is recognized as a Top 10 retail thought leaders from Vend and a retail “futurist” for IBM.
-Finally, Reyhle is also the Co-Founder of the Independent Retailer Conference.
+Nicole Leinbach Reyhle is the Founder of RetailMinded and the author of Retail 101.
+She is a frequent contributor to The Today Show, Forbes and is the Spokesperson for American Express’s Small Business Saturday.
+Reyhle is recognized as a Top 10 retail thought leader from Vend and a retail “futurist” for IBM.
+Reyhle is also the Co-Founder of the Independent Retailer Conference.